-- They extend and provide more outlets for the generator into your home.
+- They extend and provide more outlets for the generator in your home.

 What if the generator blew up the surge protector?

 Surge protectors are power strips with the ability to diffuse unwanted loads that may harm your appliances.
-Berkley Lab ETA Safety suggests surge protectors can carry the only particular load.
+Berkley Lab ETA Safety suggests surge protectors can carry only a particular load.

-If you treat your low-range surge protector with a higher voltage frame, they will definitely blow off.
+If you treat your low-range surge protector with a higher voltage frame, it will definitely blow off.

 Before buying a generator, you should check the total wattage of all the devices you want to power.
 The capacity of the generator you select should be 1.5 times greater than the total wattage of all the devices you want to use with the generator.